WHAT IS STONE-COATED STEEL ROOFING?

 BEAUTY AND VERSATILITY

 A common misconception with installing a metal roof is that it will get too hot in the summer and conduct heat into the home.
-Metal roofing actually reflects heat from the sun, rather than absorbing it like a dark asphalt material would.
-This cuts down on the energy cost to keep your home cool, and it also protects your home from ultraviolet rays.
+Metal roofing actually reflects heat from the sun, rather than absorbing it as a dark asphalt material would.
+This cuts down on the energy cost to keep your home cool, and it also protects your home from the sun’s ultraviolet rays.
 This article from Metal Roofing Alliance breaks how you can reduce energy costs with a steel roof.

 CONS OF STONE COATED STEEL ROOFING